sheltermanager/asm3/doc/manual/csvimportfields.rst

     The unit within the animal's location within the shelter, eg: pen/cage number.
 ANIMALJURISDICTION
-    The jurisidiction to allocate the animal to based on entry circumstances (usually pickup) ANIMALSPECIES
+    The jurisidiction to allocate the animal to based on entry circumstances (usually pickup) ANIMALPICKUPLOCATION
+    The location where the animal was picked up.
+This should match a value in the pickup location lookup.
+ANIMALPICKUPADDRESS
+    The address where the animal was picked up.
+ANIMALSPECIES
     The animal's species.
 This should match a species in your database.
 ANIMALHOUSETRAINED